-23. With regard to the recommendation for the authorities to consider promulgating legislation to fully implement Articles 8,11,15,17, and 19 of the Vienna Convention, Articles 20,24,25,30 and 31 of the Palermo Convention and Articles 6,13,14,15 and 16 of the Terrorist Financing Convention, legislative amendments have been submitted to the relevant Government Ministry.
+24. With regard to the recommendation for the authorities to consider promulgating legislation to fully implement Articles 8,11,15,17, and 19 of the Vienna Convention, Articles 20,24,25,30 and 31 of the Palermo Convention and Articles 6,13,14,15 and 16 of the Terrorist Financing Convention, the authorities advise that further instructions have been issued to address this recommendation.
 This Recommendation remains outstanding.

-- 24. The authorities advise that with regard to the recommendation for legislation to empower the Office of the Attorney General and the Ministry of Foreign Affairs to undertake international co-operation inquiries for and on behalf of foreign countries, that handling of mutual legal assistance requests is now fully within the Attorney General's Ministry.
+25. There is no change from the last report when the authorities advised that with regard to the recommendation for legislation to empower the Office of the Attorney General and the

+Ministry of Foreign Affairs to undertake international co-operation inquiries for and on behalf of foreign countries, that handling of mutual legal assistance requests is now fully within the Attorney General's Ministry.
 The AG Ministry has been restructured and expanded to efficiently facilitate the process.
 The Ministry has created an office for the handling of International Legal Affairs and instituted a new position of Deputy Solicitor General to head the new office.
+The authorities advise that the International Legal Affairs Office is responsible for handling any inquiry which falls under the ambit of mutual legal assistance or any similar agreement.

-While the above measures should improve mutual legal assistance, information should be provided as to whether the newly created office will be able to undertake international co-operation inquiries for and on behalf of foreign countries. - 25.
-No information has been provided concerning the recommendation for legislation to empower the police, the customs authorities and other law enforcement agencies to undertake international co-operation inquiries for and on behalf of foreign countries.
+26. Additionally, there is also no change from the previous report with no information being concerning the recommendation for legislation to empower the police, the customs authorities and other law enforcement agencies to undertake international co-operation inquiries for and on behalf of foreign countries.
 Given the above, this Recommendation remains outstanding.